 We take our responsibility for any money donated to us very seriously.
 We spend some money on salaries because to do all of this work we need to be able to pay a team for their expertise.
 We’re always carefully weighing decisions about expenditure to ensure what we spend money on is appropriate, while ensuring we have a team that are paid for their skills and experience.

-Our financial information is all available online and our most recent annual report is for the year to March 2020.
-In it you can see £4.78 million went out directly to food banks in grants and £4.88 million was spent on food bank network costs and benefits.
-In total, about 70% of the Trussell Trust’s income supported or benefitted food banks directly.
-12% was used to fund our advocacy work to push for long-lasting change.
-7% was used to run charity shops and other social enterprise projects which you can read more about here, and 12% went towards fundraising costs.
+Our financial information is all available online and our most recent annual report is for the year to March 2021.
+In it you can see £4.36 million went out directly to food banks in grants and £6.61 million was spent on food bank network costs and benefits.
+In total, 66% of our expenditure went to funding support for the food bank network, 17% went to pushing for long-lasting change, 11% went towards fundraising costs and 6% was used to run charity shops and other social enterprise projects which you can read more about here.

 We don’t think it’s right that anyone needs to use a food bank in the UK.
 And we know this can change.
 That’s why we spend donor money on supporting food banks to provide the best possible support to people right now, tackling the structural issues that lead to people needing food banks in long-term, and winning hearts and minds over to ensuring we never let this happen in our country again.